renpy/renpy/sphinx/source/quickstart.rst

-On the Ren'Py website, there's the a `FAQ <http://www.renpy.org/wiki/renpy/doc/FAQ>`_ giving answers to common questions, and a `Cookbook <http://www.renpy.org/wiki/renpy/doc/cookbook/Cookbook>`_ giving useful code smippets.
+On the Ren'Py website, there's the a `FAQ <http://www.renpy.org/wiki/renpy/doc/FAQ>`_ giving answers to common questions, and a `Cookbook <http://www.renpy.org/wiki/renpy/doc/cookbook/Cookbook>`_ giving useful code snippets.
 If you have questions, we suggest asking them at the `Lemma Soft Forums <http://lemmasoft.renai.us/forums/>`_, the official forum of Ren'Py.
-This is the central hub of the Ren'Py community, and we welcome new users, and the questions they bring.
+This is the central hub of the Ren'Py community, where we welcome new users and the questions they bring.

 Thank you for choosing the Ren'Py visual novel engine.
-We look forward to seeing what you can create with it!
+We look forward to seeing what you create with it!